 In addition to being one of only three Florida State structures to gain LEED certification from the U.S. Green Building Council, the Stone Building has twice been recognized for excellence in architecture and construction.

-This dynamic learning environment gives you hands-on access to various instructional technologies, as well as the practical knowledge of how they can be embedded into your future career in teaching, learning, assessment, and research.
+This dynamic learning environment gives you hands-on access to various instructional technologies, as well as the practical knowledge of how they can be embedded in your future career in teaching, learning, assessment, and research.
 This facility houses technologies for all aspects of education, from Pre-K through graduate, and ensures our students meet rigorous accreditation requirements, state standards, and accomplished practices.

 As of now, we have Oculus Rift, HTC Vive, ClearTouch, 3D scanner and printer, Osmo, Sphero, and the commitment to adopt new technologies as they are developed.

-As a student of the College of Education, you have access to the advanced technology in the Sports Psychology Lab – biofeedback, eye-tracking, perceptual and reaction time equipment.
+As a student of the College of Education, you have access to the advanced technology in the Sport Psychology Lab – biofeedback, eye-tracking, perceptual and reaction time equipment.
 The lab is the site of many innovative studies in sport/exercise and a great resource for students studying Sports Psychology.

 In the Visual Disabilities program, you learn to master technology while blindfolded so that you are then able to develop appropriate lessons for the visually impaired.
-The center is equipped with 14 vision-accessible computers as well as a Braille embosser and electronic Braille display, an adapted scanner, a closed-circuit television and several hand-held electronic viewers.
+The center is equipped with 14 vision-accessible computers as well as a Braille embosser and electronic Braille display, an adapted scanner, closed-circuit television, and several hand-held electronic viewers.

 The LRC is where you go for technological support services, lab and classroom facilities, multimedia equipment, or just a quiet study area for you or a small group of friends.

 School of Teacher Education students use this lab to practice their science-teaching skills in a fully equipped, high-tech facility.
-The space is designed to mimic a typical middle or high school science lab with state-of-the-art equipment like a 77-inch Smart Board with speakers, ceiling mounted LCD projector, and microscopes.
+The space is designed to mimic a typical middle or high school science lab with state-of-the-art equipment like a 77-inch Smart Board with speakers, ceiling-mounted LCD projector, and microscopes.